 - The World Cup winning country is rumored to see a baby boom 9 months after the World Cup.
 In fact, Hyundai even created a commercial based on this fact.

-It’s hard to believe that the 2018 World Cup is less than a year away already.
+It’s hard to believe that the 2018 World Cup is almost here.
 It doesn’t seem like very long ago that we spent an incredible summer in Brazil, enjoying the amazing atmosphere and the outstanding soccer at the 2014 World Cup.
 It’s no secret that this event is one of our favorites and we’re already fielding lots of interest in what is arguably the world’s best soccer tournament.

 Want to join us next summer in Russia for this iconic event?
 We have some amazing luxury 2018 World Cup packages with the best 2018 World Cup hotels in the country including the Ritz-Carlton Moscow Red Square and the Four Seasons Lion Palace in St. Petersburg.
 We’d love to be your host as you experience the excitement for yourself!